 Construction is consistently ranked one of the most dangerous occupations in which a person may be employed.
-Although individuals employed in the construction industry may be exposed to hazards, safety requirements are in place to avoid injuries and protect everyone involved.
-However, the unfortunate truth is that construction site accidents do occur and can result in catastrophic injuries or wrongful death.
-If you have been injured on the job, it is important to work with a team of experienced lawyers to protect your rights and maximize your recovery for any potential claims you may assert.
+Individuals employed in the construction industry are often exposed to hazards and dangerous conditions more so than in other industries.
+It is why safety regulations are in place on every construction site to avoid injuries and protect everyone involved.
+The unfortunate truth, however, is that construction site accidents do occur when applicable safety regulations are disregarded, which can result in catastrophic injuries or wrongful death.
+If you have been injured on a construction site, it is important to work with a team of experienced lawyers who understand the construction industry and have represented many injured construction workers successfully.
 At Friedman Schuman, we have over 30 years of experience representing clients throughout Pennsylvania who have been injured in construction accidents.
-The attorneys at our firm take an aggressive approach in negotiations and litigation.
+The attorneys at our firm are diligent in taking an aggressive, thorough approach to investigating and building your case to maximize your chances for a successful outcome.
 If you were injured in a construction accident and need quality legal guidance, contact Friedman Schuman today to schedule a consultation.

 - Ladder and scaffolding accidents